nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `Edit INDEX|NAME [at|on|by|from START_DATETIME to END_DATETIME] [every DAY|WEEK|MONTH|YEAR] [p/PRIORITY] [d/DESCRIPTION][t/TAG...]`<br>
 > * INDEX refers to the index number shown in the most recent listing of tasks.
-> * INDEX must be positive integer e.g 1, 2, 3
+> * INDEX must be positive integer e.g 1, 2, 3.
 > * Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. 10-22-2017 1500.
-> * Editing `t/TAG` appends to the existing tags of a task
+> * Editing `t/TAG` appends to the existing tags of a task.
 > * Editing the same tag name remove the tag itself.
     e.g if task contains tag [friends], edit [/t friends] would remove the 'friends' tag
 > * All tags of an existing task can be remove by using `t/none`.
 Case insensitive.